ardenne21/ardenne21/README.md

 ### Hi there 👋

-I am a web developer specializing in responsive web applications using *React* and *Typescript*.
+👩‍💻 I am a web developer specializing in responsive web applications using *React* and *Typescript*.

-I am passionate about many other topics including, but not limited to: *User Experience*, *Product Management*, *Marketing* and tech topic in general! 🤓
+- 🤓 I am passionate about many other topics including, but not limited to: *User Experience*, *Product Management*, *Marketing* and tech topic in general!

-I lived in 🇦🇺 Sydney and 🇮🇹 Milan, but I'm currently working remotely from my house in 🇮🇹Bari.
+- 🏡 I lived in 🇦🇺 Sydney and 🇮🇹 Milan, but I'm currently working remotely from my house in 🇮🇹 Bari.

-If you are interested in learning more about who I am, take a look at my [linkedin profile](https://www.linkedin.com/in/angela-ameruoso-ba810194/ "linkedin profile link")
+- 🔮 If you are interested in learning more about my experiences, take a look at my [LinkedIn profile](https://www.linkedin.com/in/angela-ameruoso-ba810194/ "linkedin profile link")

 <!--
 **ardenne21/ardenne21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.